History of Detroit: Women in the 20th century

 Most young women took jobs before marriage, then quit.
 Before the growth of high schools after 1900, most women left school after the 8th grade at about age 15.
 Ciani (2005) shows that type of work they did reflected their ethnicity and marital status.
 Black mothers were often day labors, usually as domestic servants, because other opportunities were limited.
 Most mothers receiving pensions were white and sought work only when necessary.

 Nursing became professionalized in the late 19th century, opening a new middle-class career for talented young women of all social backgrounds.
 The School of Nursing at Detroit's Harper Hospital, begun in 1884, was a national leader.
 Its graduates worked at the hospital and also in institutions, public health services, as private duty nurses, and volunteered for duty at military hospitals during the Spanish–American War and the two world wars.

 In the early 20th century, the middle-class women of the Detroit Federation of Women's Clubs' (DFWC) promoted civic mindedness within the context of traditional gender roles.
 Most of them were married to prominent business and professional leaders.
 Issues of public health, sanitation, and public safety were of vital concern to all families.
 The DFWC pressured city leaders to provide adequate education and sanitation facilities, safe food handling, and traffic safety.
 They did not form coalitions with working class or ethnic women, nor labor unions.
 A Women's Citizens League was established and led by Lucia Voorhees Grimes.

 World War II spurred the transition toward women holding a more active role in society.
 As more men enlisted, women were expected to take up their mantle in factories, defense industries and American businesses.
-In fact, an increasing number of women became their family's main breadwinner; social campaigns like the infamous "Rosie the Riveter" further reinforced the idea of an independent working women.
+In fact, an increasing number of women became their family's main breadwinner; social campaigns like the famous "Rosie the Riveter" further reinforced the idea of an independent working women.